British Scattered Spider leader Tyler Buchanan pleads guilty; group’s fraud campaigns escalate to $8M cryptocurrency theft and multiple prosecutions

 Scattered Spider member sentenced to 10 years for wire fraud and conspiracy

-Noah Michael Urban, known by the aliases 'King Bob' and 'Sosa,' was sentenced to 10 years in prison plus three years of supervised release for wire fraud and conspiracy.
-Urban, arrested in January 2024 and pleaded guilty in April, was involved in stealing millions from cryptocurrency wallets, hacking companies to loot confidential data, and running phishing schemes targeting various companies.
-Urban will also pay $13 million in restitution to more than 30 victims.
-Urban's actions led to the compromise of over 130 companies, including Twilio, LastPass, DoorDash, MailChimp, and Plex.
-Urban was also involved in a hacking incident that targeted a magistrate judge's email account while he was in federal custody.
-The US Department of Justice reported losses exceeding $13 million due to Urban's actions.
-Urban, known as 'King Bob,' was considered a key figure in the Scattered Spider cybercrime ring, using SIM swapping and other sophisticated social engineering attacks.
+Noah Michael Urban, known as 'King Bob' and 'Sosa,' was sentenced to 10 years in prison plus three years of supervised release for wire fraud and conspiracy.
+Urban, arrested in January 2024 and pleaded guilty in April 2024, was involved in stealing millions from cryptocurrency wallets and running sophisticated phishing schemes that compromised over 130 companies, including Twilio, LastPass, DoorDash, MailChimp, and Plex.
+He will pay $13 million in restitution to more than 30 victims.
+Urban was considered a key figure in Scattered Spider and used SIM swapping and other social engineering tactics.

 Show sources